waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Solutions & Learnings

 - **Victory Road 1F Puzzle (CORRECTION):** My previous notes were incorrect.
 There is no switch at (3, 10).
 Pushing the boulder there was a mistake that led to a dead end.
 The assumption that the puzzle must be solved without leaving the map is now also in question.
 New plan is to reset the puzzle by exiting and re-entering.

-# IV.
-New Hypotheses (from Agent)
-- **Hole from 2F:** The switch at (18, 14) is activated by a boulder pushed from a hole on the floor above.
-- **Toggle Switch:** The switch at (3, 10) has multiple states (on/off) that might reveal a new path.
-- **Hidden Path:** The first switch unlocks a secret path elsewhere on the map, not directly related to the second switch.
-- **Remote Activation:** The second switch is activated by a field move or item from a distance.
-- **B1F Interaction:** A switch on the floor below alters the 1F layout.